Load and Pressure Cells for tie rods (toroidal cells) are most commonly used for measuring the stress state of tie rods and reinforcing bars.

 The main surfaces of the instrument are also free because the measuring transducer is separate.

-Load cells proposed by Pizzi Instruments have all the well-known advantages of vibrating wire instruments, as this is the type of sensor used, measuring is simple and the device is reliable and durable.
+Load and Pressure Cells proposed by Pizzi Instruments have all the well-known advantages of vibrating wire instruments, as this is the type of sensor used, measuring is simple and the device is reliable and durable.

 The instrument is formed of two thin plates of stainless steel, soldered together, filled with oil and connected via a thin airtight tube to a vibrating wire piezometer.